dijasila/GPAW/doc/tutorials/gw_tutorial/gw_tutorial.rst

 Quasi-particle spectrum of bulk silicon
 =======================================
-In the first part of the tutorial, the quasi-particle spectrum of bulk silicon will be calculated.
-The resulting bandgap is compared to that of a standard DFT calculation.
+In the first part of the tutorial, the G0W0 calculator is introduced and the quasi-particle spectrum of bulk silicon is calculated.

 Groundstate calculation
 -----------------------